CopperRated: PG Contains: Gay Theme, Sexual References.

 My insides churn and I begin to sweat.

 We are both silent, only seeing each other.
 I can see the emotions warring on his face.
-That was... excruciating.
+That is... excruciating.
 Both elating and depressing.
 He stares at me in the same way I do him; soaking in the sight.
 Probably thinking the same things I am.
 Fascinating!

 His gently lips part, and after a moment, he says, "Hello."